zaza-op/Valorant-Match-Predictor/README.md

 Due to the top 43 VLR teams regularly matching up against each other, there were many duplicate scrapes that had to be cleaned, such as a player counter of 20 for a single match when the maximum is typically 10.

+The web scraping itself took the majority of my time, Since Riot Games was not kind enough to provide their API for research, data collection was done using a custom web scraper utilizing Selenium and a painful amount of regular expressions (see src/scrape_vlr).
+Pages were initally stripped to raw text, then cleaned of any noise such as the comment section, forums section.
+I then highlighted useful sections due to the inconsistent structure. (text based parsing, in this situation, was mandatory)

+Worst case scenario, I implemented plenty of fallback strategies in case a certain match page structure for some reason differed than the norm, but the overwhelming majority of data was luckily in the same structure.

 Player substitutions posed another challenge.
-When teams used stand-ins, R2 ratings could vary dramatically from typical performance.
+For one, The parsing logic player data collection had to be altered, since for a stand-in, the total players for a match increase from 10 to 11, or however many stand-ins were utilized.
+Furthermore, hhen teams used stand-ins, R2 ratings could vary dramatically from typical performance.
 I chose to retain these matches rather than exclude them, reasoning that substitutions are part of the competitive reality that models should account for.

 ## 4. Feature Engineering Approach